-In the last two exercises we’ve been exploring the control of Max using external hardware.
-This capability leads to the development and performance of data-driven instruments.
-This term describes a system composed of three parts: an external hardware device that allows for the encoding of human gesture as data, software that maps these data to musical parameters, and a sound-synthesis engine that renders sound as a direct result of human movement.
+A data-driven instrument is a system comprising three parts: an external hardware device that allows for the encoding of human gesture as data, software that maps these data to musical parameters, and a sound-synthesis engine that renders sound as a direct result of human movement.

 In this project you will create your own data-driven instrument, develop a short composition, and perform it.
-The hardware device can be a some kind of game controller, such as a gamepad, a joystick, a Gametrak, or a Wiimote.
-Or it can be a grid controller, such as a Launchpad.
+The hardware device can be one of the ones mentioned below or agreed upon with your instructor.

 We can use all sorts of external hardware to control sound generation in Max.
 There are three main aspects of this endeavor:

 - the mechanics of connecting a device and accessing its data in real time,

 - the musical application of the data — how we map the data to the parameters that control sound generation, and